Phumint/wro_3id/README.md

 - The buck converter is selected for high efficiency (> 90 %) to minimize energy loss.
 - A fuse (e.g., 10 A) is included at the battery output to protect against short circuits or overcurrent conditions.
 - Proper wire gauges (e.g., AWG 18 for high-current paths to the motor driver, AWG 22 for low-current paths like the camera) are used to minimize voltage drops and heat generation.

 ---

-## Power Consumption Estimate

-- Raspberry Pi 4B: 5 V × 3 A = 15 W (peak).
-- Servo: 6 V × 1 A = 6 W (under load).
-- DC Motor and Driver: 11.1 V × 5 A = 55.5 W (peak, assuming high load).
-- Camera: 5 V × 0.26 A = 1.3 W (maximum).
-- Total Peak Power: ~ 77.8 W.
-- Battery Runtime: With a 2200 mAh (24.42 Wh) battery, the theoretical runtime at peak load is approximately 24.42 Wh ÷ 77.8 W ≈ 0.31 hours (18.8 minutes).
-In practice, the average power consumption is lower (e.g., 30–40 W), extending runtime to ~ 30–45 minutes.

----